Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Algorithmic Considerations

 \subsection{Probe Overlap and Finite Dose}

-Consider the same double-walled CNT dataset reconstructed in~\cref{sec:iterative-dpc,sec:parallax}, simulated using $150 \ang$ defocus and a $1 \ang$ scan step-size. \Cref{fig:single-slice} highlights the improvement ptychography achieves over both iterative DPC and parallax imaging, by enabling super-resolution set by the largest acquired spatial frequency.
-While $k_{\mathrm{max}}$ determines the resolution limit of the reconstruction, the extent of real-space probe-overlap and the dynamic range of the diffraction intensities control the redundancy in the dataset and ultimately the quality of the reconstructed phase.
-Due to the high dose and large $k_{\mathrm{max}}$ used in the simulation, ptychography performs better than other imaging approaches.

-There are two ways to increase probe-overlap, while maintaining the same spatial resolution: i) decreasing the scan step-size between adjacent probes, or ii) increasing the size of the real-space probe, e.g. by defocusing further or using a smaller probe convergence angle.
+There are two ways to increase probe-overlap, while maintaining the same real- and reciprocal-space sampling: i) decreasing the scan step-size between adjacent probes, or ii) increasing the size of the real-space probe, e.g. by defocusing further or using a smaller probe convergence angle.
 The former strategy is the most straight-forward, but necessitates larger acquisition times and dataset sizes.
-The latter strategy can be quite effective however is limited both in using larger defocus, which requires larger region-of-interest arrays to avoid wrap-around artifacts, and smaller convergence angles, which change the effective transfer of information.
+The latter strategy can be quite effective however is limited both in using larger defocus, which requires larger region-of-interest probe arrays to avoid wrap-around artifacts, and smaller convergence angles, which change the effective transfer of information.

 \Cref{fig:dose-overlap} illustrates the dependence on reconstruction quality by starting with the same dataset as~\cref{fig:single-slice} (shown on the top-right tile) and decreasing the electron dose moving vertically down and decreasing the probe overlap moving horizontally to the left.
 While the reconstruction quality deteriorates along both these axes, it is interesting to note the difference in the two failure modes.
 Decreasing the probe overlap at high dose (top row moving left) results in high-frequency artifacts, while decreasing the electron dose at large overlap (rightmost column moving down) results in substantial loss of atomic features.
 It should also be noted that achieving both high electron-dose and large probe overlap is often experimentally challenging for dose-sensitive samples.